Israel Katz

-Early life
+Israel Katz (יִשְׂרָאֵל כַּ״ץ; born 21 September 1955) is an Israeli politician and member of the Knesset for Likud currently serving as Minister of Defense and a member of the Security Cabinet of Israel.
+Katz has been recognized for his role in modernizing Israel's transportation infrastructure, including the expansion of highways, the development of high-speed rail, and reforms to Israel's ports that increased competition and reduced shipping costs.
+Katz has previously served as Minister of Agriculture, Minister of Transport, Minister of Intelligence, Minister of Energy, Minister of Finance, and twice as Minister of Foreign Affairs.
+On 5 November 2024, it was announced that he would be nominated by Prime Minister Netanyahu as Defense Minister after Yoav Gallant was dismissed.

+Biography

-Israel Katz was born in Ashkelon to Meir and Malka Katz.
-His parents Meir Katz and his mother Malka (Nira), born Deutsch were Holocaust survivors from the region of Maramureș, Romania.
-He was raised on moshav Kfar Ahim.
-He drafted into the IDF in 1973.
-He volunteered as a paratrooper in the Paratroopers Brigade.
-He served as a soldier and a squad leader.
-In 1976 he became an infantry officer after completing Officer Candidate School and returned to the Paratroopers Brigade as a platoon leader.
-After his discharge in 1977, he studied at the Hebrew University of Jerusalem, and graduated with a BA and an MA from the Hebrew University of Jerusalem.
-While studying at the Hebrew University in the early 1980s, he was chairman of the students' union.
-In March 1981, he was suspended for a year over his participation in violent activities to protest Arab violence on campus, including imprisoning rector Raphael Mechoulam in his room as a protest.
+Israel Katz was born in Ashkelon.
+His parents, Meir Katz and Malka ((Nira) née Deutsch), were Holocaust survivors from the region of Maramureș, Romania.
+He was raised on Moshav Kfar Ahim.
+He was drafted into the Israel Defense Force in 1973 and served in the Paratroopers Brigade as a soldier and squad leader.
+In 1976, he completed Officer Candidate School and returned to the Paratroopers Brigade as a platoon leader.
+After his discharge in 1977, he studied at the Hebrew University of Jerusalem and graduated with a Bachelor of Arts and Master of Arts.
+In the early 1980s, he was the chairman of the students' union.
+In March 1981, he was suspended for a year for his participation in a protest against Arab violence on campus that included locking the rector, Raphael Mechoulam, in his room.